Peanut Butter Oatmeal Chocolate Chip Cookies

 - 2 large eggs

-- 2 cups all-purpose flour
+- 2 cups (284 g) all-purpose flour

-- 1 cup quick rolled oats
+- 1 cup (100 g) quick oats (using old-fashioned rolled oats will give a different texture)

 - 2 teaspoons baking soda

 - 2 cups (340 g) chocolate chips (milk, semisweet, bittersweet)

 - Preheat the oven to 350 degrees F.

 - In a large bowl with an electric handheld mixer or in the bowl of a stand mixer, cream together the butter, peanut butter, brown sugar and granulated sugar.
 Add the vanilla and eggs and mix until the batter is light in color, 2-3 minutes.
 Stir in the flour, oatmeal, baking soda and salt.
 When it is mostly combined but there are still a few dry spots, add the chocolate chips and mix until well combined.